-9. CLEANER WRASSE In the underwater world, there are gas stations too.
-It is not for refilling energy, but for cleaning.
-They are generally territorial around a coral formation called a "cleaning station".
-The Cleaner Wrasse will be at the same spot waiting for other fish come stop by.
-They announce their services by swimming up and down in a distinctive movement to attract fish of all sizes to ask for the services of the cleaner wrasse by adopting odd positions
+In the underwater world, there are gas stations too.
+It is not used for refilling energy but for cleaning.
+They are generally territorial around a coral formation called a "cleaning station."
+The Cleaner Wrasse will be waiting for other fish to stop by the same spot.
+They announce their services by swimming up and down in a distinctive movement to attract fish of all sizes to ask for the benefits of the cleaner wrasse by adopting odd positions.

 10. JUVENILE FLYING FISH

-Sometimes we are excited to see Flying fish, but who knows how cute they look like when they are juveniles.
-It has to be during the night, a little bit under the water on the way to the surface.
-Get the flashlights on the water, you may see these juvenile flying fish dancing on the surface of the water.
+Sometimes we are excited to see Flying fish, but who knows how cute they look when they are juveniles?
+It can be during a night dive, under the water on the way to the surface.
+Get the flashlights on the water, and you may see these juvenile flying fish dancing on the water's surface.

 COMMON NAME: Flying Fish

 Pufferfish are well-known for inflatability.
 They are slow and clumsy but poisonous.
 They can be chilling on the ocean floor, on the sand, without worrying about anything.
 The pufferfish can change colors as well.
 Please do not make them blow up on purpose because they can do it only several times in their lives.
 And every time they do, they have to risk it with their heart rates.

 SCIENTIFIC NAME: Tetraodontidae

 DIET: Carnivore, primarily invertebrates and algae